 Although carbs and cold weather go together like Pam Beesly and Jim Halpert, sometimes you just need a break from heavy pasta dishes and hearty stews.
 Luckily, these low-carb soup recipes are proof you don't have to give up warm, flavorful meals to satisfy your comfort-food cravings.
 Ahead, we're sharing the simple, savory soups we plan on serving up by the ladleful when the temperatures drop.

-From a metabolism-boosting, veggie-packed broth to a spicy curry that cooks up in a crockpot, these recipes aren't just tasty, but they're easy enough to make on weeknights too.
+From a metabolism-boosting, veggie-packed broth to a spicy curry that cooks up in a crockpot, these recipes aren't just tasty, but they're also easy enough to make on weeknights.
 We think it's safe to say you'll be swapping your usual carb-based comfort foods with these soups on the regular.
 We'll even go so far as to predict you won't miss pasta, bread, or rice one bit.
-Scroll on for eight crazy-delicious, low-carb soup recipes to make on repeat this season.

 Green Detox Vegetable Soup